M1 folding electric bike Design and construction

 The torque sensor is missing, and the engine starts only with the pedal sensor.

-This could make some starts quite difficult, especially uphill ones, in which to take advantage of the pedal assistance you should pedal for about 1/4 of a turn before starting to feel the electric motor push.
+This could make some starts quite tricky, especially uphill ones, in which to take advantage of the pedal assistance you should pedal for about 1/4 of a turn before starting to feel the electric motor push.

 But perhaps the least pleasant point is that given the lack of the torque sensor, it is as if the engine is unable to “understand” the strength of the first pedal stroke and it could happen that it does not give all the torque immediately.